 - Directories – Publicize your affiliate program on directories like OfferVault, PointClickTrack or 5 Star Affiliate Programs and even go after relevant forums.

 In the end, it’s not about how many affiliates you have, it’s about the quality of those affiliates.
 A handful of enthusiastic, driven affiliates are worth way more than a bunch of lazy affiliates who do nothing.

 This is such an important step because you can’t grow something you aren’t measuring.
 So, use your analytics tool (read How to (Finally) Make Your Web Analytics Work for You and Which Web Analytics Is Best for You…and Why for more information on web analytics) to figure out what is working and what is not working.

 Here are some questions you should ask yourself:

 - Which affiliates are driving the most traffic? – Can you encourage them to drive even more?
 It may be a huge site that is putting minimal effort into your program.
 If you dangle some incentives in front of the site owner, he or she may only have to put in a little more effort to double your traffic.
 Get them to throw their whole weight behind it…and you could explode!

 - Which affiliates are driving the least traffic? – Can you encourage them to drive any?
 Are they worth your time?
 Should you even cut them off?

 Groupon harnessed the power of direct relationships with affiliates to go from nearly being broke to becoming a powerhouse that attracted over $700 million dollars for an IPO.
-And I don’t believe that kind of success is limited to a company with hundreds of employees, because you also see it in the success of Mike Geary and his “Truth about Abs” company.
+I don’t believe that kind of success is limited to a company with hundreds of employees because you also see it in the success of Mike Geary and his “Truth about Abs” company.